Lake St. Clair Area Vacation Rentals

 The D.N.R. has now implemented a new Muskie tag that is needed to keep a Muskie.
 Most practice catch and release but we may encounter a Muskie that dies or we may have it in the live well and they could say that it was in our possession.
 So the thing to do is obtain a Muskie tag, which are free when you purchase your Michigan licenses.
 It is also necessary to have both the license and tag in your possession on all fishing trips!

 Canada Law Changes

-Canada has a new policy that they have implemented to protect their borders.
-They have made it so everyone has to check in with their boarder agency C.B.S.A., whether it is a personal trip or on a charter.
+There are plenty of fish on the U.S. side of Lake St. Clair!
+But, if you should decide to go to Canada, they have a new policy to protect their borders.
+Everyone has to check in with their boarder agency C.B.S.A., whether it is a personal trip or on a charter.
 This would be the same process as if you were crossing the border by land, only now U.S. citizens on a boat may do it over the phone.
 You can call Canadian Customs at 888-226-7277 when entering Canadian waters to fish.

 They will NOT allow anyone into their country that has been convicted of a felony.
 Canada considers any drunk driving offences as a felony, however that may be over looked due to number of offences and time lapsed from the offence.
 It is at the discretion of the officer on the phone.
 They have restated the law to allow lenience to the drinking offences due to the number of people who had them, so they have left it up to the officer taking the call.